logtail/logtail-js/example-project/README.md

 ## TypeScript support

-If you're using Logtail in a TypeScript codebase, you can take advantage of our types.
+If you're using Better Stack in a TypeScript codebase, you can take advantage of our types.
 The custom middleware function from the previous example could look like this:

 ```jsx
 import { ILogtailLog } from "@logtail/types";